 - Hiring overseas based freelancers and employees and how local regulations can apply to your company.

 - Richard Fox, Employment Partner

 - Andrew Solomon, Corporate & Commercial Senior Associate

 - Emma Fowler, Immigration Associate

 The event will be followed by a live Q&A session.
-Please make sure to register via this link.
+Registration for this event is now closed.